Master of Science in Chemistry (MS)

 Apply in to the MS in Chemistry Program

-All applicants to the MSU graduate program apply to Murray State University online.
+All applicants to the Murray State graduate program apply to Murray State University online.
 The Chemistry Department also requests that you provide a personal statement and two letters of recommendation.
 More information about writing your personal statement and submitting your letters of recommendation can be found here.Additional inquiries into the MS in Chemistry program can be sent to the graduate coordinator at MSCoordinator@murraystate.edu.